danrot/master-thesis/03_implementation.md

 In order to be able to do its work, the `VersionHandler` needs two other objects.
 The `Session` object is returned when the user logs into a repository.
-It is the central object for working with the repository and allows to manipulate the data in it.
+It is the central object for working with the repository and allows manipulating the data in it.
 Therefore it works closely together with the second class the `VersionHandler` uses, which is the `ObjectManager`.
 This class acts as mediator between the `Session` and the transport layer's `Client`, and as a Unit of Work, which means that it knows about the state of each node and thus what has to be saved using the transport layer.
 Furthermore it acts as a cache in front of the transport layer having an important influence on performance.

 The `VersionHandler` has to use these two classes since it is storing the versioning information in the nodes and properties specified by JCR.
 For this